 The Headteacher records details of any incidents, the actions taken and outcomes gained, to assess and monitor potential trends and identify any repeated or prolonged racist behaviour.
 A summary of records of incidents are passed to the LA and DfE annually.

 Racist incident log:

-Between the period September 2018 and January 2019 there has been 1 incident of racism, following which many actions were taken - all details are recorded in our incident log.
+Between the period September 2023 and April 2024 there have been 3 incidents of racism, following which many actions were taken - all details are recorded in our incident log.